seregazhuk/php-react-promise-testing/README.md

 ```

-Test above checks that a specified promise resolves.
+Test above checks that a specified promise fulfills.
 If the promise was rejected this test fails.

 ## Assertions